gomorpheus/morpheus-docs/provisioning/library/option_types.rst

   Used with Option Lists: Rather than presenting a potentially-large dropdown menu, the user can begin typing a selection into a text field and choose the desired option.
 Multiple selections can be allowed with this type by marking the 'ALLOW MULTIPLE SELECTIONS' box
  Hidden
   No filed will be displays, but the field name and default value will be added to Instance config map for reference.
-LABEL
+ Password
+  A specific Option Type for accepting password values LABEL
  This is the input label that shows typically to the left of a custom option.
 PLACEHOLDER